bluesky0724/node-api-auth-ddd/README.md

 }
 ```

 **Description**: logs in to the server.
-Server will return a JWT token and user's info as:
+Server will return a JWT token:

 ```js
 {